nnellans/terraform-guide/README.md

   default     = set a default value here
 }

-# use a variable by prefixing the variable's name with var
+# use a variable by prefixing the variable's name with var.
 resource "azurerm_storage_account" "someSymbolicName" {
   name = var.exampleVarName
 }